dnschneid/crouton/README.md

   2. Run `sh ~/Downloads/crouton -r list` to list the recognized releases and which distros they belong to.

+### Wasteful rendundancies are wasteful: one clipboard, one browser, one window
+  1. Install the [crouton extension](https://goo.gl/OVQOEt) into Chromium OS.
+  2. Add the `extension` or `xiwi` version to your chroot.
+  3. Try some copy-pasta, or uninstall all your web browsers from the chroot.

 ### I don't always use Linux, but when I do, I use CLI
   1. You can save a chunk of space by ditching X and just installing command-line tools using `-t core` or `-t cli-extra`